JLG-96/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ## Python Validation

-All Python code used in this project was validated to ensure correctness and alignment with PEP8 styling where possible.
+All Python code used in this project was validated to ensure correctness and full alignment with PEP8 styling.

 ### Jupyter Notebook Validation

 The three Jupyter notebooks were validated using `pycodestyle_magic`.
 The following steps were taken:

-1. Installed the necessary extension:
+1. Installed the extension:

    ```python
    !pip install pycodestyle_magic